Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

-We are used to thinking that any blinking message on a thermostat is not a good sign.
-However, that’s not exactly the case with ‘cool on’.
+Is your Carrier thermostat blinking COOL ON at you?
+Egads!
+We’re used to thinking that any blinking message on a thermostat is a bad sign.
+However, that’s not necessarily the case with ‘Cool On’.

 Read: Carrier Furnace Error Codes – Troubleshooting Guide